 OpenCV itself has its own procedure to blend two image, by using the addWeighted procedure.
 The author also made an implementation using quadtrees, with the same principles as that procedure.
 Image blending is simply just averaging two colors together at a certain level of two quadtrees.
 By averaging two colors without weights (meaning: both colors have equal weight; 50%:50%).

-C. Quadtree Based Lossy Image Compression
+IV.
+Quadtree Based Lossy Image Compression

 The author implemented a lossy image compression using quadtree.
 This is merely a concept based on an idea of only returning some colors with a low enough standard deviation.
 This lossy compression technique uses a breadth first search (BFS) algorithm in order to process each of the region of the quadtree.
 This lossy image compression was inspired by a quadtree based art on an image [XX].
 The lossy compression is made similar to that quadtree art.